japila-books/spark-sql-internals/docs/logical-operators/CreateViewCommand.md

 | LocalTempView
 | [[LocalTempView]] A session-scoped *local temporary view* that is available until the session, that has created it, is stopped.

-When executed, `CreateViewCommand` requests the link:spark-sql-SessionCatalog.adoc#createTempView[current `SessionCatalog` to create a temporary view].
+When executed, `CreateViewCommand` requests the spark-sql-SessionCatalog.md#createTempView[current `SessionCatalog` to create a temporary view].

 | GlobalTempView
 | [[GlobalTempView]] A cross-session *global temporary view* that is available until the Spark application stops.

-When executed, `CreateViewCommand` requests the link:spark-sql-SessionCatalog.adoc#createGlobalTempView[current `SessionCatalog` to create a global view].
+When executed, `CreateViewCommand` requests the spark-sql-SessionCatalog.md#createGlobalTempView[current `SessionCatalog` to create a global view].

 | PersistedView
 | [[PersistedView]] A cross-session *persisted view* that is available until dropped.

 When executed, `CreateViewCommand` checks if the table exists.
-If it does and replace is enabled `CreateViewCommand` requests the link:spark-sql-SessionCatalog.adoc#alterTable[current `SessionCatalog` to alter a table].
-Otherwise, when the table does not exist, `CreateViewCommand` requests the link:spark-sql-SessionCatalog.adoc#createTable[current `SessionCatalog` to create it].
+If it does and replace is enabled `CreateViewCommand` requests the spark-sql-SessionCatalog.md#alterTable[current `SessionCatalog` to alter a table].
+Otherwise, when the table does not exist, `CreateViewCommand` requests the spark-sql-SessionCatalog.md#createTable[current `SessionCatalog` to create it].
 |===

 [source, scala]